moby/moby/docs/reference/builder.md

 >
 > **Note**:
 > In the *JSON* form, it is necessary to escape backslashes.
 This is
-> particularly relevant on Windows where the backslash is the path seperator.
+> particularly relevant on Windows where the backslash is the path separator.
 > The following line would otherwise be treated as *shell* form due to not
 > being valid JSON, and fail in an unexpected way:
 > `RUN ["c:\windows\system32\tasklist.exe"]`